Senate Bill 618

 Senate Bill 618 – Advice for Applicants, Cities, and Counties, an advice paper created by the Department to assist local jurisdictions and the public with the process.

 The Department of Conservation established procedures, fees, standards, and criteria for solar-use easements, under regulations adopted early in 2014 (Title 14 of the California Code of Regulations).
 The regulations clarify SB 618 language and the Department’s role in implementing the solar-use easement statute.
 Through these procedures, solar-use easement agreements may be approved between cities or counties and agricultural landowners that are parties to Land Conservation and Farmland Security Zone Act contracts.

-, and the Addendum to the Statement of Reasons
+Addendum to the Statement of Reasons are available.

 For more information regarding the rulemaking process, please refer to the